-Next, we select another 'large' integer, R, which is prime relative to (i.e
+Next, we select another 'large' integer, R, which is prime relative to (i.e neither is a factor of the other) the integer

-$$S = (P-1)(Q-1)$$ ...
-(21.8)
+$$S = (P - 1)(Q - 1) \qquad \dots (21.8)$$

-We should now find that there is just one number, E, in the range $1 \le E \le S$, which is such that having found this value we can publish the number, E, as the public key for our personal algorithm.
+We should now find that there is just one number, E, in the range $1 \le E \le S$ , which is such that having found this value we can publish the number, E, as the public key for our personal algorithm.
 R is the secret key kept for deciphering messages.
 (Note that the enciphering and deciphering processes must also agree on the value of N. This is also therefore 'public information'.)